Applied AI

 Failure modes and mitigation

-• Data quality gaps: Missing or inconsistent supplier data can propagate wrong risk signals.
-Mitigation includes data profiling, automatic data quality checks, and fallback rules that default to conservative actions when signals are incomplete.
+• Data quality gaps: Implement profiling, automatic quality checks, and conservative defaults when signals are incomplete.

-• Cascading decisions: An error in one agent’s decision could trigger unrelated actions downstream.
-Use circuit breakers, degree-of-automation controls, and escalation paths that route potentially high-risk decisions for human review.
+• Cascading decisions: Circuit breakers and escalation paths that route potentially high-risk decisions for human review.

-• Security and governance failures: Access controls, data provenance, and policy enforcement are essential.
-Regular audits, immutable audit trails, and least-privilege design reduce risk.
+• Security and governance failures: Regular audits, immutable logs, and least-privilege access to reduce risk.

 Practical Implementation Considerations